Ryan Neal out for Seahawks vs. Chiefs, Kenneth Walker III expected to play

 Neal was one of three players Seattle ruled out along with receiver Tyler Lockett, who had surgery to repair a broken bone in his hand this week, and defensive tackle Al Woods, who will miss a second straight game because of an Achilles injury.

-But everyone else on the active roster should be able to play, including all four players the team listed as questionable — Walker, Dallas, tight end Noah Fant (knee) and receiver Marquise Goodwin (wrist/ankle).
+Everyone else on the active roster should be able to play, including all four players the team listed as questionable — Walker, Dallas, tight end Noah Fant (knee) and receiver Marquise Goodwin (wrist/ankle).

-Walker and Dallas are each dealing with ankle injuries suffered in a win over the Rams in Los Angeles on Dec.
-4, and Walker also had a case of back spasms creep up this week, which helped prevent him from practicing.
+Walker and Dallas are each dealing with ankle injuries suffered in a Dec.
+4 win over the Rams in Los Angeles, and Walker also had a case of back spasms creep up this week, which helped prevent him from practicing.

-But while Carroll said the team has to “wait and see’’ to make sure Walker is OK he added that “he looked good’’ in workouts he was able to do Wednesday “and should be ready to go.’’
+But while Carroll said the team has to “wait and see’’ to make sure Walker is OK, he added that “he looked good’’ in workouts Wednesday “and should be ready to go.’’

 Walker missed the Carolina game Dec.
-11 but returned to play against the 49ers with 47 yards on 12 carries and is assuming he will be good to go he will again start against the Chiefs.
+11 but returned to play against the 49ers with 47 yards on 12 carries and, assuming he will be good to go, he will again start against the Chiefs.

 Dallas has missed the past two games with a high ankle sprain but returned to practice this week and Carroll said he looked good enough Thursday that the team then pulled him from practice because “he had done enough to show us that he can play.’’